preston/fhir-controller-cli/README.md

 # Health Services Platform Command Line Interface

-The HSP Command Line Interface provides a way to interact with your public HSPC Marketplace (or compatible alternative) account from an on-premise system.
-This library `hsp`, a cross-platform executable providing a:
+The `hsp` command line agent for interacting with a remote HSPC Marketplace (or compatible) deployment from an on-premise or cloud host.
+This cross-platform executable provides a:

 * Command line interface to a Marketplace deployment.
 * "Agent" mode for real-time routing of remote Marketplace commands to a local Docker engine, swarm, or other orchestration agent.